 - Supervise specialized delivery of services to students including disability support and federal grant programs.

-- Serve as College counseling staff handling personal counseling referrals and managing the Early Alert System.
+- Serve as College counseling staff handling personal counseling referrals and managing the Early Alert System and crisis assistance team.

 - Serve as a member of the administrative team and cooperate with all members of administration in addressing issues that relate to student services and the overall mission of the College.

 - Develop in consultation with the supervisor annual goals and objectives for the student services area.

 - Prepare and submit to the supervisor an annual report summarizing accomplishments of the previous year.

 - Assume all other reasonable duties and responsibilities as assigned by the supervisor.

 - Serve as Administrator on Duty on a rotating basis (3% tort).